erees1/erees1.github.io/_posts/2019-12-12-segmentation.md

 I have recently completed a data science course at General Assembly in London and for the past 5 weeks in the evenings I have been working on my final project.
 Cognisant of the rising tide of fake news / fake images and more recently deep fakes on the internet  I decided to create an image classifier that could spot whether pictures of faces had been photoshopped or not.

 This project ended up bifurcating into two parts with part 1 concerning pixel-based semantic segmentation of images of faces and part 2 developing the classifier to detect fake faces.
-Part 1 is discussed in this blog post and part 2 can be found [here]().
+Part 1 is discussed in this blog post and the full source code can be found on my [github](https://github.com/Rees451/faces-segmentation).
+Part 2 can also be found on my github [here](https://github.com/Rees451/faces-fake-vs-real).

-For the full source code of this project please see my [Github](https://github.com/Rees451/faces-segmentation).
  This project was primarily based of the work of [1] and utilises the dataset that they collected.

 ## Data cleaning / preparation